Research Activities, Partnerships and Visiting Programmes

 We work with a network of partner universities, scientific institutions and international organizations.
 This spirit of collaboration reflects our mission to provide the international tax community with the most in-depth and up-to-date research.

-We collaborate closely with renowned universities around the world, including:
+We collaborate closely with renowned universities and research centres around the world, including:

 • University of Cape Town, South Africa